czeildi/blog/explore_group_in_ggplot2.md

 ![](explore_group_in_ggplot2_files/figure-html/unnamed-chunk-26-1.png)<!-- -->

 This way in the background we still have the group in aesthetics: it has effect although we overwrote the effect of joining lines, we did not overwrote every effect of the aesthetics mapping.
 So the order in which the points are linked: first levels of the group, then left to right, then order of appearance in dataset.
-Check for yourself with the following examples!
+Check for yourself with the above examples!

 *e.g. blue < red, circle < triangle.*

 # Conclusion

 Group is the interaction of discrete variables set inside `aes` unless explicitly overwritten.

 The order in which the points are linked:

 1. order of group levels
 2. left-to-right
 3. order of appearance in data